 Eligibility

 In addition to admitting Canadian citizens and permanent residents of Canada, the University of Toronto Faculty of Medicine is one of the Canadian medical schools that accept US students and international students who meet both academic and non-academic requirements.
-International applicants must complete a non-medical bachelor's degree equivalent to a four-year bachelor’s degree in Canada with World Education Services (WES) transcript assessment.
+International applicants must complete a non-medical bachelor's degree equivalent to a four-year bachelor’s degree in Canada with a World Education Services (WES) transcript assessment.
 Applicants from the US do not need to have their transcripts evaluated by WES.

 International medical graduate students who have completed their master's or PhD degree will also be considered.